leoloso/gatowebsites/content/docs/library/_default/search-and-replace-multiple-strings-in-all-posts.md

 ---
 title: "Search and replace multiple strings in all posts"
-metaDesc: "Search and replace multiple strings in the posts' title, excerpt and content"
+description: "Search and replace multiple strings in the posts' title, excerpt and content"
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: